farohan/shorthand/README.md

 # JavaScript Shorthand

-Use this file to save time while coding in JavaScript.
+Use the file above (shorthand.js) to save time while coding in JavaScript.
 It has a collection of necessary functions and handy tricks to increase efficiency and reduce clutter within your code.

 Directions to get started:
 1. Add this file to your project folder via copy/paste, upload, etc.